-This discipline concerns that which occurs from the instant the projectile touches the target until the projectile and the target come to rest.
+Terminal ballistics concerns that which occurs from the instant the projectile touches the target until both the projectile and the target come to rest.
 This includes both Kinetic Energy and Chemical Energy projectiles.
 The inert projectiles used in small arms ammunition fall into the kinetic category.